applied-systems-biology/jipipe-website/content/faq/_index.md

 JIPipe has a very general data model that makes it possible to develop pipelines for processing **any** kind of data.
 The communication between JIPipe's data types and ImageJ is handled by adaptors that will handle the "translation" back & forth.
 For some of such data types, there is no adaptor.
 The reason behind this is that ImageJ might not have an equivalent data type or feature.

+# Performance

+## How does JIPipe store its data during the analysis?

+JIPipe stores all necessary inputs and the outputs of each processing step.
+This means that any kind of large data set will be loaded into the memory at the same time if you set up an iteration.

+For example, an `Import image` step will load **all** the images and then continue with the next steps.

+## I have a very large data set.
+How can I prevent loading it at the same time?

+You can run JIPipe projects within other JIPipe projects.
+This will separate them and into individual runs that are iterated one-by-one.
+JIPipe comes with nodes to extract specific results from those outputs.

+Create the analysis for only one data set and export project-wide parameters via its project settings.
+Those parameters will be later modified and should contain anything you need for the project setup.
+Save it into a `*.jip` project.

+Then create a separate project and add the nodes `Run JIPipe project` and `Define JIPipe project parameters`.
+In both nodes, you load the main analysis projects.

 # Result analysis